-In addition, a layer of 13 mm render increases the mass of the wall and there will also be an increase in the acoustic performance.
-"As the acoustic performance of a material or construction improves, the higher will be the STC value."
+In addition, a layer of 13mm render increases the mass of the wall, which will cause an increase in acoustic performance.
+As the acoustic performance of a material or construction improves, the STC value will be higher.

-Once one side of a wall has been rendered, little acoustic benefit will be gained by rendering the other side.
-This is largely due to the fact that the relative increase in mass is small compared to the overall mass of the structure and also because the initial benefit of sealing the pores of the brickwork has already been largely achieved by the first layer of render.
+Once one side of a wall has been rendered, the acoustic benefit will be gained by rendering the other side.
+This is largely due to the fact that the relative increase in mass is small compared to the overall mass of the structure and also because the initial benefit of sealing the pores of the brickwork has already been achieved by the first layer of render.
 For highly porous masonry wall constructions, sealing one side with an application of cement-based paint will result in a noticeable increase in sound transmission loss.
-The application of 13 mm render to one side of a masonry wall will result in an increase in STC rating of between 2 and 5.
+The application of a 13mm render to one side of a masonry wall will result in an increase in STC rating of between 2 and 5.

 Attention to Detailing for Maximum Performance

 To ensure a wall construction provides its best insulation, it is essential that it is of a high standard, free of gaps and cracks.
-Flanking transmission (through unfilled joints and gaps) is the major reason so many wall constructions fail to achieve their tested performance when in the field.
+Flanking transmission (through unfilled joints and gaps) is the major reason that many wall constructions fail to achieve their tested performance in the field.
 Where air can pass, so too can sound.
 Even a very small penetration will dramatically reduce the insulation performance of a wall.

-- Rockwool pipe insulation 13 mm minimum wall thickness.
+- Rockwool pipe insulation 13mm minimum wall thickness

-- Bitumen impregnated polyurethane foam sealant compressed at least 50%.
+- Bitumen impregnated polyurethane foam sealant compressed at least 50%

-- Sponge rubber.
+- Sponge rubber

-- Fibreglass or Rockwool.
+- Fiberglass or Rockwool

-- Finish off with a non-setting mastic or synthetic rubber sealant.
+- Finish off with a non-setting mastic or synthetic rubber sealant

-- Gaps between ductwork fire dampers and wall penetrations (25 mm maximum) should be packed with mineral wool of appropriate service temperature and sealed off with vermiculite plaster, or similar sealant.
+- Gaps between ductwork fire dampers and wall penetrations (25mm maximum) should be packed with mineral wool of appropriate service temperature and sealed off with vermiculite plaster, or similar sealant

-- Gaps and cracks through which sound can pass.
+- Gaps and cracks through which sound can pass

-- Gaps around service penetrations.
+- Gaps around service penetrations

-- Poorly sealed doorways.
+- Poorly sealed doorways

-- Back-to-back power outlets and cupboards.
+- Back-to-back power outlets and cupboards